oliviagardiner/rss_visualizer/README.md

 `crontab: installing new crontab`

 The files need to be executable.
 You don't need to use `python3` in the command (`python` is enough) in case there is only one version of python installed on your server, or python3 is set as default.

-## Good to know

-Expect this script to generate roughly 1-3Mb of data per RSS feed every day (assuming the server is running continously all day).
-There is a feature in the works that will delete XML files that have already been processed, so we only have to account for the long-term storage of the CSV data tables (until we load it into a database) and the generated wordcloud image files.

 ## Issues